10 Totally Rad Foods ’80s Kids Loved

 Before LaCroix rose to fame, there was Original New York Seltzer.
 This brand pioneered preservative-free, color-free soft drinks starting back in 1981.
 The brand was definitely ahead of its time.
 In fact, Original New York Seltzer was reintroduced recently.
 Devoted fans can find it online.

 Back in 1981, Skor bars broke onto the scene.
 These thin, chocolate-covered toffee bars were an instant hit.
 After all, that fancy crown logo and foreign-sounding name made the candy seem pretty high brow.
 Of course, you can still get Skor bars today, but they’ll never taste as amazing as the one you first tried in the ’80s.
+Learn how to cook like an ’80s mom.

 Everything is cuter in miniature.
 In the ’80s, Keebler released Tribbles, tiny bite-size cookies in a handful of flavors like mint chocolate and chocolate chip.